number1nub/c0bra/README.md

 * Automatically reposition gui if off screen... also side guis

 ### CHANGELOG
+**2.5.4**
+* Fixed more reload handling.
+All setting changes now handled by quickReload
+* Fixed Main Hotkey & Main Hotkey Hold menu items-- Now editable
+* Added access to the Main/Side/SLR Gui Settings from the Gui's context menu
+* Changed Font and Font Weight inputs to be free edit boxes instead of dropdowns

 **2.5.3**
 * Fixed bug caused by last merge-- change color GUI was being called twice
 * Added error handling to JSON object parser to inform user of JSON errors instead of just stopping script